 Hepatitis Drugs Market Overview

-    Based on type, the hepatitis drugs market is broadly segmented into hepatitis A,

-    hepatitis B, hepatitis C, and others.
-The hepatitis C segment accounted for a

-    major share in the global market for hepatitis drugs during the historical

-    period and it is projected to hold a market share of more than 80% by 2020.
-The

-    hepatitis C segment is also predicted to witness the fastest growing during the

-    forecast period.
+On the basis of type, the hepatitis drugs market is bifurcated into hepatitis A, B, C, and others.
+Among these, hepatitis C held the largest share in the market and it is further estimated to hold more than 80% by 2020.
+In addition, it is also estimated to be the fastest growing category in the coming years.

 Hepatitis Drugs Market Dynamics

-    In addition, factors such as longer development and approval time of

-    pharmaceuticals including hepatitis drugs are further restraining the growth of

-    the hepatitis drugs market.
-For instance, the development of any new drug
+Furthermore, factors such as pro-longed development process and approval time of pharmaceutical drugs further impedes the growth of the hepatitis drugs market.
+For example, the development time of any new drug is around 8–10 years, because of the identification of drugs safety and efficacy, which is required to minimize adverse events.

-    typically takes 8–10 years.
-This longer development time is due to the

-    identification of potentially harmful interactions and further safety monitoring

-    is needed to minimize risks.

 Hepatitis Drugs Market Competitive Landscape

 Dynavax Technologies Corporation, F. Hoffmann-La Roche Ltd., Johnson & Johnson, Merck & Co.
 Inc., Novartis AG, AbbVie Inc., Gilead Sciences Inc., Mitsubishi Tanabe Pharma Corporation, GlaxoSmithKline plc, and Bristol-Myers Squibb Company are some of the key players in the global hepatitis drugs market.